DeanBurke/DreamBuild/README.md

 * Tested to make sure the option to login, and thus save the user's delivery details as an option works correctly.
 * Tested to make sure the loading overlay initiates once the 'Complete Order' button is pressed and the user is directed to a success page with an order confirmation and an email sent to the inbox.
 * Tested to make sure payment is received on Stripe via webhooks, and are successful.
+* Tested to make sure the discount code submits valid codes, and gives an error if not.
+* Tested to make sure the active discount code is visible and is able to be removed.
+* Tested to make sure the tip options is default set to no tip, and the tip total won't show if so.
+* Tested to make sure the dropdown functionality works fine, and tips can be applied successfully.
+* Tested to make sure the discount and tip totals update correctly depending on what is applied.
 * Tested to make sure the checkout page stacks correctly on smaller screens.

 **Admin**